bdTechnical/bdTechnical-web/site/content/_index.md

     Brad De La Rue is an Audio Visual technician based in Melbourne, Australia.

-    With experience with everything from bands to corporate shows, theatre to electronics, and many crazy stops along the way, I bring a unique perspective to your events.
+    With experience with everything from bands to corporate shows, theatre to electronics and many crazy stops along the way, I bring a unique perspective to your events.

     Please reach out if you’d like to work together on your next project.